 - a.
-For NPOs that charge indirect costs to Federal awards based on federally approved rates: - (1) Obtain an understanding of internal controls, assess risk, and test internal controls as required by OMB Circular A-133, §.500(c). - (2) Determine whether the organization complied with the provisions of A-122 and CAS (if applicable) as follows: - (a) Indirect cost rates were applied in accordance with approved rate agreements and any special award provisions/limitations (if different from those stated in the negotiated rate agreement). - (b) Associated billings were the result of applying the approved rate to the proper base amount(s). - (3) For fixed rate agreements, predetermined rate agreements, and provisional rate agreements determine whether the base used to distribute the approved indirect cost rate is accurate and reflects the terms of the agreement. - (4) For fixed rate agreements, determine whether the organization has adequately determined the actual indirect costs for the fiscal year being audited and performed the necessary computations to accurately report the carry-forward adjustment to the rate computation for the subsequent period. - b.
-For NPOs that charge indirect costs to Federal awards that are not based on federally approved rates: - (1) Obtain an understanding of internal controls, assess risk, and test internal controls as required by OMB Circular A-133, §.500(c). - (2) Determine whether costs that are directly allocated to an award using the Direct Allocation Method are prorated using a base that accurately measures the benefits provided to each award or activity.
+For NPOs that charge indirect costs to Federal awards based on federally approved rates: - Obtain an understanding of internal controls, assess risk, and test internal controls as required by OMB Circular A-133, §.500(c). - (2) Determine whether the organization complied with the provisions of A-122 and CAS (if applicable) as follows: - (a) Indirect cost rates were applied in accordance with approved rate agreements and any special award provisions/limitations (if different from those stated in the negotiated rate agreement). - (b) Associated billings were the result of applying the approved rate to the proper base amount(s). - (3) For fixed rate agreements, predetermined rate agreements, and provisional rate agreements determine whether the base used to distribute the approved indirect cost rate is accurate and reflects the terms of the agreement. - (4) For fixed rate agreements, determine whether the organization has adequately determined the actual indirect costs for the fiscal year being audited and performed the necessary computations to accurately report the carry-forward adjustment to the rate computation for the subsequent period. - b.
+For NPOs that charge indirect costs to Federal awards that are not based on federally approved rates: - (1) Obtain an understanding of internal controls, assess risk, and test internal controls as required by OMB Circular A-133, §.500(c). - (2) Determine whether costs that are directly allocated to an award using the Direct Allocation Method are prorated using a base that accurately measures the benefits provided to each award or activity. - (3) Determine whether an ICRP was prepared and submitted to the organization's cognizant agency (the Federal agency responsible for negotiating and approving indirect cost rates) as required by A-122.
+Verify that billings are based on the ICRP.

-- (3) Determine whether an ICRP was prepared and submitted to the organization's cognizant agency (the Federal agency responsible for negotiating and approving indirect cost rates) as required by A-122.
-Verify that billings are based on the ICRP. - (4) Determine whether the NPO's calculated indirect cost rate is (a) consistent with policies and procedures that apply uniformly to both federally funded and other activities of the organization, and (b) applied consistently to the proper allocation bases. - (5) Determine whether the organization complied with the provisions of A-122 and CAS as follows: - (a) Charges to indirect cost pools were for allowable costs. - (b) The base used to distribute indirect costs includes both allowable and unallowable costs. - (c) The cost allocation methodology provides equitable and consistent allocation of indirect costs to benefiting awards or activities. - c.
-For NPOs that also have awards containing award-specific rates (approved by the Federal awarding agency) that take precedence over the negotiated rate for purposes of indirect cost recovery: - (1) Obtain an understanding of internal control, assess risk, and test internal control as required by OMB Circular A-133 §.500(c). - (2) Determine if the award-specific rate(s) is the result of special circumstances, e.g., required by law or regulation. - (3) Determine whether indirect cost rates were applied in accordance with the approved special award provisions or limitations and that associated billings were the result of applying the approved rate to the proper base amount. - (4) When the maximum amount of allowable indirect costs under a limitation (i.e., an award-specific rate) is less than the total amount determined in accordance with the principles in A-122, the amount not recoverable under a sponsored agreement may not be charged to other sponsored agreements. - 3.
-Suggested Internal Control Audit Procedures Indirect Costs - a.
-Using the guidance provided in Part 6 Internal Control, perform procedures to obtain an understanding of internal control sufficient to plan the audit to support a low assessed level of control risk for the program.
+- (4) Determine whether the NPO's calculated indirect cost rate is (a) consistent with policies and procedures that apply uniformly to both federally funded and other activities of the organization, and (b) applied consistently to the proper allocation bases. - (5) Determine whether the organization complied with the provisions of A-122 and CAS as follows: - (a) Charges to indirect cost pools were for allowable costs. - (b) The base used to distribute indirect costs includes both allowable and unallowable costs. - (c) The cost allocation methodology provides equitable and consistent allocation of indirect costs to benefiting awards or activities. - c.
+For NPOs that also have awards containing award-specific rates (approved by the Federal awarding agency) that take precedence over the negotiated rate for purposes of indirect cost recovery: - (1) Obtain an understanding of internal control, assess risk, and test internal control as required by OMB Circular A-133 §.500(c). - (2) Determine if the award-specific rate(s) is the result of special circumstances, e.g., required by law or regulation. - (3) Determine whether indirect cost rates were applied in accordance with the approved special award provisions or limitations and that associated billings were the result of applying the approved rate to the proper base amount. - (4) When the maximum amount of allowable indirect costs under a limitation (i.e., an award-specific rate) is less than the total amount determined in accordance with the principles in A-122, the amount not recoverable under a sponsored agreement may not be charged to other sponsored agreements.